-Behaviour, Exclusions and Attendance
+5. Behaviour, Exclusions and Attendance

-The school policies on Pupil Discipline & Anti-Bullying and Attendance & Punctuality take full account of the new duties under the Equality Act.
+Federation policies on Behaviour and Attendance & Punctuality take full account of the new duties under the Equality Act.
 We make reasonable, appropriate and flexible adjustment for pupils with a disability.
 We closely monitor data on exclusions and absence from school for evidence of over-representation of different groups and take action promptly to address concerns.

-Addressing prejudice and prejudice based bullying
+6. Addressing prejudice and prejudice based bullying

-The school challenges all forms of prejudice and prejudice-based bullying, which stand in the way of fulfilling our commitment to inclusion and equality:
+Federation schools challenge all forms of prejudice and prejudice-based bullying, which stand in the way of fulfilling our commitment to inclusion and equality:

-- prejudices around disability and special educational needs - prejudices around race, religion or beliefs - prejudices around gender and sexual orientation
+- prejudices around disability and special educational needs - prejudices around race, religion or beliefs prejudices around gender and sexual orientation